 Carbon Fiber Tripod

 Of course to be able to use an ND Filter to smooth water and show movement with long exposure photography you need a tripod.
-Choosing which tripod to buy was a tough decision for me as I wanted something sturdy enough to endure windy conditions, however it was something I would have to carry up mountains.
+Choosing which tripod to buy was a tough decision for me as I wanted something sturdy enough to endure windy conditions, however, it was something I would have to carry up mountains.
 I decided to get the sturdiest carbon fiber tripod that would fit in my bag.
 I am so happy with my ZOMEi Z669C Portable Carbon Tripod and it comes everywhere with me.
-In the past I would have left a tripod at home unless there was a specific shot I wanted but because it is lightweight and compact, my tripod is constantly packed in my small backpack.
+In the past, I would have left a tripod at home unless there was a specific shot I wanted but because it is lightweight and compact, my tripod is constantly packed in my small backpack.
 This is definitely one of the most important pieces of photography equipment for beginners.

 Taking it to the next level with an ND filter

 I began looking the work of many talented landscape photographers and decided I wanted to try my hand at long exposures.
 I did hours of research and finally decided to get a Hoya Pro 72mm 1000x Neutral Density Filter, which is a 10 stop ND filter.
-This allowed me to smooth oceans, waterfalls and show motion in water.
+This allowed me to smooth oceans, waterfalls and show motion in the water.
 It also helped to show motion in the sky especially with cloud movement and during sunset/sunrise.

 Keeping charged with batteries